 But it all happens so quickly, I would love to find somewhere to dive & spend more time with them in the water, rather than jumping in & out of a boat for just minutes at a time.

-If you’re a budget traveller, a Swimming with Whale Sharks tour is probably going to be a significant expense.
+If you’re a budget traveler, a whale shark tour is probably going to be a significant expense.

-You’ll come across vastly different prices while you’re shopping for whale shark tours, whether online or in person.
+You’ll come across vastly different prices whether online or in person.

 Don’t book anything online or in advance, as it’s a lot more expensive than what you can find once you’re on Isla Mujeres.

-Online, it’s hard to find a whale shark tour for less than MN$2000 pesos/$110 but there are cheaper options on the island.
+Online, it’s hard to find a tour to swim with whale sharks on Isla Mujeres for less than MN$2000 pesos/$110, but there are cheaper options on the island.
+Shop around as the only other place to snorkel with whale sharks in Mexico is in Cabo San Lucas.

 The tours that are much cheaper may not be licensed operators, but that in itself may not be illegal, I’m not sure.
 You will probably be put in with another tour agency, probably reputable but for half the price – at least that’s what happened to me…

-Apparently the price difference is a matter of fuel & how far out into sea the boat will go to look for the sharks.
+Apparently the price difference is a matter of fuel & how far out into sea the boat will go to look for the whale sharks.
+Another popular launching pad that covers the same section of the Caribbean looking for whale sharks is Isla Holbox.

 It’s up to you if it’s worth it to take a risk with an unknown operator or to go with someone with a strong reputation & Tripadvisor reviews you can count on.